WICG/first-party-sets/README.md

   </tbody>
 </table>

-In adition to the subsets proposed above, we propose a mechanism by which a set can declare ccTLD (country code top-level domain) variants of domains in the same set.
+In addition to the subsets proposed above, we propose a mechanism by which a set can declare ccTLD (country code top-level domain) variants of domains in the same set.

 <table>
   <thead>